team-ok/switch-video-quality/readme.txt

 * Plugin now looks for translation files in the default wordpress language folder first, then inside the plugin's 'lang' folder.
 * Added a filter hook ('plugin_locale') to change the locale the plugin currently uses for choosing the appropriate translation file.
 * Changed the filter hook used for filtering the video shortcode.
 The plugin now uses 'wp_video_shortcode_override' which allows to completely overwrite the default wordpress video shortcode output.
+= 1.4 =
+* Fixed a bug in the post metadata saving process that could lead to metadata deletion in cases where the post was being updated from outside the post edit screen.